WELCOME TO THE LEAO LAB (A.K.A. CNP)

 Postdoctoral Researcher

 Ana Vieira joined the CNP group in February 2018 as a laboratory manager.
-Ana is now a Postdoctoral Researcher and is interested in the discovery of new compounds with activity against the protozoa amoebae.
+Ana is now a Junior Researcher and is interested in the discovery of new compounds (allelochemicals) with activity against microalgae and bloom-forming cyanobacteria.

 BSc and MSc in Microbiology (Superior School of Biotechnology,